-Sudden deafness refers to sudden and unexplained sensorineural hearing loss that occurs within 72 hours, and at least two adjacent frequencies have a hearing loss of [?]
-20 dBHL[1], also known as sudden sensorineural hearing loss (SSNHL).
-The vast majority of SSNHL subjects are difficult to determine the apparent etiology, and the otolaryngologist generally thought to be the blood disorders in the inner ear, the dysfunction of the hair cells, or physiological structural damage of the inner ear.
-Up to now, various hypotheses had been proposed, mainly including: the hypothesis of inner ear blood supply disorder, the hypothesis of viral infection, the hypothesis of immunological factors and the hypothesis of sex hormone.
-Each etiology hypothesis can explain the pathogenesis of some subjects, but no etiology hypothesis can explain all cases.

-The sex hormone hypothesis believes that changes in sex hormone levels may increase the risk of thrombosis and block the cochlear microcirculation, leading to the occurrence of SSNHL[2-4].
+Sudden deafness, also known as sudden sensorineural hearing loss (SSNHL), which generally thought to be the blood disorders in the inner ear, the dysfunction of the hair cells, or physiological structural damage of the inner ear ^[1].
+Up to now, various hypotheses had been proposed.
+The sex hormone hypothesis believes that changes in sex hormone levels may increase the risk of thrombosis and block the cochlear microcirculation, leading to the occurrence of SSNHL^[2-4].
 The menstrual cycle is a normal physiological cycle for women.
 In different stages of the menstrual cycle, the body's sex hormone levels vary significantly.
-Changes in sex hormone levels will cause various physiological changes, affecting the cardiovascular system, hematological system, endocrine system, etc., then changing the cochlear microcirculation and water-electrolyte balance, which in turn affect the entire auditory system.
-Women in different stages of the menstrual cycle are sure to have different occurrence and severity of SSNHL.
 However, there have not any clear report on the study of the differences in women's hearing at different menstrual stages.
-This study collected and analyzed the results of auditory examinations of female subjects in different menstrual cycles.
-By comparing the average hearing threshold value, the severity and typing of SSNHL, explored the correlation between the occurrence and severity of SSNHL and the menstrual cycle stage.
-The results of this study can explain the effect of sex hormone levels on SSNHL to a certain extent, and have a guiding role in the diagnosis and treatment of female SSNHL subjects.
+This study collected and analyzed the results of auditory examinations of female subjects in different menstrual cycles.By comparing the average hearing threshold value, the severity and typing of SSNHL, explored the correlation between the occurrence and severity of SSNHL and the menstrual cycle stage.